adaburrows/adaburrows.github.io/content/docs/nkp/introduction/index.md

 * _1917-1919_ &mdash; Knoeppel Publishes six volumes under the title _Organization and administration_.
 * _1920s_ &mdash; Mary Parker Follett's understanding of lateral processes within hierarchical orgs led to a matrix organization at DuPont.
 Charles Bedaux built on the work of Frederick Winslow Taylor and Charles Edward Knoeppel.
 * _1921_ &mdash; Lillian + Frank Gilbreth introduce flow process charts in "Process Charts, First Steps in Finding the One Best Way to Do Work".
 * _1922_ &mdash; Leon P. Alford starts pushing systematic management.
-Later he works with Alexander Hamilton Church and some of there ideas were extensions of Charles Babbage's thought.
+Later he works with Alexander Hamilton Church and some of their ideas were extensions of Charles Babbage's thought.
 * _1924_ &mdash; Walter A. Shrewhart at Bell Labs invents the control chart.
 That same year or the next, W. Edwards Deming learns of this new method and takes it with him at the United States Department of Agriculture, United States Census Bureau, and eventually became a statistical consultant to the Supreme Commander for the Allied Powers during WWII.
 * _1931_ &mdash; Wassily Leontief moves from the Institute for the World Economy to the US National Bureau of Economic Research and during WWII served as a consultant to the US Office of Strategic Services.
 He developed Input-Output analysis, for which he earned the Nobel Prize in Economics.
 * _1937_ &mdash; Operations Research became an embryonic field as Great Britain geared up for WWII.
 * _1939_ &mdash; Leonid Kantorovich intruduces the concepts behind linear programming.
 Kantorovich, L.V.
 (1939).
 "Mathematical Methods of Organizing and Planning Production".
 Management Science.
 6 (4): 366–422. doi:10.1287/mnsc.6.4.366.
 [JSTOR 2627082](https://www.jstor.org/stable/2627082?seq=1).
+* _1940_ &mdash; Lord Blackett began work in the British Anti-Aircraft Command which became the field of Operational Research one year later.
+* _1947_ &mdash; George Dantzig leaves his positions as head of the combat analysis branch of the Headquarters Statistical Control for the Army Air Forces.
+He develops the Simplex algorithm for linear programming built on the work of Kantorovich.
 * _1949_ &mdash; Wassily Leontief uses the Harvard Mark II to model the US economy based on various sectors of industry.
+* _1956_ &mdash; Stafford Beer joined United Steel and founded the Department of Operations Research and Cybernetics.
+Beer had previously been part of the Human factors branch of Operations Research at the War Office.
+* _1967_ &mdash; Management Science is summarized by Stafford Beer as "the business use of operations research".
+It integrates work in mathematical modeling, probability, statistics, systems theory, game theory, psychology, project management, logistics, and other fields.

 ### Mathematics Basis